peter-rong/variational_pruning-napari-plugin/README.md

 Python 3.10.6 is recommended to use for locally configuring this plugin.

-A list of packages used are included in the requirements.txt file.
+A list of packages used are included in the requirements.txt file (Install using `pip install -r requirements.txt`).

-Once all the requirements are met, cd into your local repo and use the following command "pip install e ." to install the local plugin into napari.
+Once all the requirements are met, cd into your local repo and use the following command `pip install -e .` to install the local plugin into napari.

 ## Usage

 ### plugin usage

-Use command "napari" to open the napari interface
+Run `napari` to open the napari interface

 You can access the plugin from napari's plugin dropdown, use the main widget for visualization purpose.